Mr-VincentW/PhotoShow/docs/README.md

 ## How to Use it

 It's pretty easy - for websites that are supported by **PhotoShow** (Listed [here](#websites-that-are-supported)), hover your mouse on an image thumbnail, if **PhotoShow** can parse its URL, a viewer with a high-definition image will show alongside.
+For websites unknown to PhotoShow, by default, if an image is displayed in a smaller-than-intrinsic size on page, PhotoShow will display the original image.

 <p align="center"><img src="resources/SPEC_1.png" align="center" alt="PhotoShow - View HD images" /></p>
 <br />

-While viewing HD images with **PhotoShow**, you could also perform the following actions:
+While viewing HD images with **PhotoShow**, you could also -

 1.  **ROTATE IMAGES:** This is especially useful for viewing photos that are posted without their orientations correctly adjusted.